Dunaliella salina: Morphology and characteristics

 Species in the genus Dunaliella are morphogically similar to Chlamydomonas reinhardtii with the main exception being that Dunaliella lack both a cell wall and a contractile vacuole.
 Dunaliella has two flagella of equal length and has a single cup-like chloroplast that often contains a central pyrenoid.
 The chloroplast can hold large amounts of β-carotene, which makes it appear orange-red.
 The β-carotene appears to protect the organism from long-term UV radiation that D. salina is exposed to in its typical environments.
 D. salina comes in various shapes and symmetries depending on the conditions in its current environment.

 D. salina lacks a rigid cell wall, which makes the organism susceptible to osmotic pressure.
 Glycerol is used as a means by which to maintain both osmotic balance and enzymatic activity.
 D. salina preserves a high concentration of glycerol by maintaining a cell membrane with low permeability to glycerol and synthesizing large quantities of glycerol from starch as a response to high extracellular salt concentration, which is why it tends to thrive in highly salinic environments.

-Reproduction and lifecycle
+Reproduction and life cycle

 D. salina can reproduce asexually through division of motile vegetative cells and sexually through the fusion of two equal gametes into a singular zygote.
 Though D. salina can survive in salinic environments, Martinez et al. determined that sexual activity of D. salina significantly decreases in higher salt concentrations (>10%) and is induced in lower salt concentrations.
-Sexual reproduction begins when two D. salina’s flagella touch leading to gamete fusion.
+Sexual reproduction begins when two D. salina's flagella touch leading to gamete fusion.
 The D. salina zygote is extraordinarily hardy and can survive exposure to fresh water and to dryness.
 After germination, the zygotes release up to 32 haploid daughter cells.